-COTTON PLAINS WIND I, LLC'S EMERGENCY OPERATIONS PLAN EXECUTIVE SUMMARY
+EL SAUZ RANCH WIND, LLC'S EMERGENCY OPERATIONS PLAN EXECUTIVE SUMMARY

-Pursuant to 16 Texas Administrative Code ("TAC") § 25.53, Cotton Plains Wind I, LLC ("Cotton Plains Wind") hereby files an executive summary of its emergency operations plan known as the Emergency Action Plan (the "Plan"), which describes the contents and policies contained in the Plan, includes references to specific sections and page numbers of the Plan that correspond with the requirements of 16 TAC § 25.53, includes the Plan's record of distribution, and attaches the required affidavit and a redacted copy of the Plan and supporting documents.
-Cotton Plains Wind is registered with the Public Utility Commission of Texas as a power generation company.
-The Cotton Plains Wind facility is a wind generation facility whose operations are managed by Apex Wind Asset Management, LLC, an affiliate of Apex Clean Energy.
-The Plan is an omnibus plan of Apex Clean Energy with appropriate Texas- and site-specific information incorporated.
-This Executive Summary is incorporated into the Plan in its entirety.
+On August 30, 2022, El Sauz Ranch Wind, LLC ("El Sauz") filed an application with the Public Utility Commission of Texas (the "Commission") to register as a power generation company.
+Concurrent with that filing and pursuant to 16 Texas Administrative Code ("TAC") § 25.53, El Sauz hereby files this executive summary of its emergency operations plan known as the Emergency Action Plan (the "Plan").
+This executive summary describes the contents and policies contained in the Plan, includes references to specific sections and page numbers of the Plan that correspond with the requirements of 16 TAC § 25.53, and attaches the required affidavit and a redacted copy of the Plan and supporting documents.